Last Updated: June 14, 2017.

 Itinerary-related FAQ at bottom of page.

 This is NOT a final itinerary!
-Events will be shuffled around to better fit the weekly schedule once we have officially confirmed our travel dates.
-Events may be subject to change due to weather, unexpected closures, and the like.
+Events may be shuffled around to better fit the weekly schedule once we have officially confirmed our travel dates and reservations.
+During the trip, scheduled events may be shifted due to weather, unexpected closures, and the like.

 Nota bene: You will receive 7-day vaporetto tickets; after that, you may choose to walk or to pay for your own individual vaporetto tickets.
 Train ticket prices are covered to Verona and Florence.